bean-mhm/img-aligner/README.md

 2. Adjust grid warping settings in the _GRID WARPER_ section and hit _Recreate Grid Warper_.

-3. Adjust optimizations settings in the _OPTIMIZATION_ section and hit _Start Alignin'_ to start minimizing the cost.
+3. Adjust optimization settings in the _OPTIMIZATION_ section and hit _Start Alignin'_ to start minimizing the cost.

 4. Observe optimization statistics and a plot of the cost over time in the